e-jorsboe/asaMap/README.md

 0.0194100156955457 -0.0371103372950621 0.00813012568415838 -0.015311879434991
 0.0190516629849255 -0.0194012185542486 -0.0413589828106922 -0.0292318169458017
 ```
-###admixture proportions
+### admixture proportions

-Right now the implementation is just for two populations and the admixture porportions is a file with a column consisting or the admixture proportions for population 1.

-Either using a .Qfile from ADMIXTURE
+Right now the implementation is just for two populations.
+Either using a .Qfile from ADMIXTURE - has to have same number of rows as .fam file.

 ```
 >head $PF.2.Q